 Forty years earlier in the sixties, the area was much different, with run down or derelict buildings, bomb sites and ill lit thoroughfares.
 The most respectable places back then were the couple of restaurants housed in the Tudor buildings (still standing) on Sandhill just around the corner from the Quayside.
 Within a minute’s walking distance of these timber framed buildings was a very popular club, aptly named the Quay Club.

-As far as I can remember, the Quay Club was opened around 1965.
-The club was owned by two businessmen named George Hoffman and Bob Lewis and was managed by Bill Keith who hd previously worked as a floor manager at the Club a’Gogo.
+The club opened on the 17th December 1965 and was owned by two businessmen named George Hoffman and Bob Lewis.
+The club was managed by Bill Keith who hd previously worked as a floor manager at the Club a’Gogo.
 He was also the manager of the Newcastle band, the Chosen Few.
-The club was located near the swing bridge over the Tyne on a thoroughfare called ‘Side’ and was situated roughly opposite the Crown Posada pub.
+The Quay Club was located near the swing bridge over the Tyne on a thoroughfare called ‘Side’ and was situated roughly opposite the Crown Posada pub.
 The building that housed the club has since been demolished and has been replaced by a new block containing offices and a pizza restaurant.